syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 👯‍♂️ Using this field in the controller
 ==============

 Now that there is a new `imageTag` field, the log line can be personalized.
-Change the existing log line found at `website_controller.go:57` in the controller to:
+Change the existing line that starts with `log.Info` found at `website_controller.go` in the controller to instead be:

 ```
   // Use the `ImageTag` field from the website spec to personalise the log
   log.Info(fmt.Sprintf(`Hello website reconciler with tag "%s"!`, customResource.Spec.ImageTag))
 ```

-Once these changes are made, use the `Run Shell` tab to again run the controller application locally:
+Once these changes are made, save the file with `ctrl+s` and then navigate to the `Run Shell` tab to again run the controller application locally:

 ```
 make run